 We know the most effective influencers on Little Red Book and with our experience (and the help of the little Red Book team) we know the top influencers and analyze their Results nonstop.

 2. Create quality posts / Quality Photos

 The contents quite popular on Xiaohongshu are the ones talking about advice that people can take directly.
 It is named “Gan Huo” (干货).
-For example, when a user is searching for an eyeliner, they will like to read the one that gathers a lot of products from different brands in one, to make a comparison.
+For example, when a user is searching for eyeliner, they will like to read the one that gathers a lot of products from different brands in one, to make a comparison.
 Even If they won’t buy directly on Xiaohongshu, the content viewed will influence their future purchase.

-In Xiaohongshu, it isn’t really the place for a brand’s storytelling but more to provide useful information on products, such as the price, the available range of colors, the place they can buy it, etc.
+In Xiaohongshu, it isn’t really the place for a brand’s storytelling but more to provide useful information on products, such as the price, the available range of colors, the place they can buy them, etc.

 3. Add and use the ‘Hashtag’ function

 If your account isn’t backed by the Redbook team, it can be quite difficult to be on the main page or viewed by a lot of people.
 When users open the platform for fun, most of them only check the posts on the “Explore” section, matching their latest research or their interests.
 If they already followed your account, you will figure it out in their “following” section.